 I’ve already told you my favorite hacks on finding cheap airfare.
-But, if you’ve been following me on Facebook and / or Snapchat lately (and you should!), you’ve seen that I’ve been talking a lot about error fares.
+But, if you’ve been following me on Facebook lately (and you should!), you’ve seen that I’ve been talking a lot about airline error fares.
 I’ve known about them for a good year or so now but never actually booked one until recently.
 I managed to score a round-trip summer flight from Los Angeles to Barcelona for under $600.
 Flights aren’t even that cheap during the off-season, so I was more than stoked.
-Side note: I’m spending the summer in Barcelona, eeek!
+Side note: I’m spending the summer in Valencia, eeek!

-So did I book this amazing deal?
+So how did I book this amazing deal?
 It was an error fare.
-Everything you want to know about error fares is this post!
+Everything you want to know about airline error fares is this post!

 Essentially, an error fare is exactly what it sounds like.
 Although computers often times calculate fares, real humans are the ones that put them online.
 Sometimes they mistype the fare.
 Sometimes they forget to add in a hefty tax or fuel charge.
 Sometimes it’s actually a computer glitch.
 Whatever the case may be, it results in some unbelievable flight deals going live for people to book.

 Lucky for you, you don’t have to find airline error fares yourself.
 You just have to keep an eye out on several websites that report them.
 There are lots, but my favorite hands down is Secret Flying.
 They’re usually really quick about posting the airline error fares and they offer directions on which sites to use to find them.
 Other good ones are Travel Pirates, Airfarespot, and The Flight Deal.
 You can subscribe to their newsletters, but I find that the best thing to do is to follow them on Facebook and star the pages to “show first”.

 What are the rules?

 There are two rules to booking an error fare.
 The first is DON’T call the airline.
 Seriously.
 Once you call them, you’ll alert them to the error and they will immediately correct it.
 Don’t be that person.